redeclipse/redeclipse.github.io/docs/Weapons-Guide.md

 ---
 * TOC
 {:toc}
 In most games all players are equipped with a pistol and two of their favorite loadout weapons.
-Furthermore, explosive weapons can be collected in the arena, such as grenades, mines and rockets, unless these are disabled via the [basic mutator](Mutators).
+Furthermore, explosive weapons can be collected in the arena, such as grenades, mines and rockets, unless these are disabled via the ~~[basic mutator](Mutators)~~.

 ## Loadout weapons